yarikoptic/improveit/README.md

-# codespellit
+# improveit

-A trivial helper to setup and run codespell'ing  for a GitHub project.
+Trivial helpers to setup and run codespell or shellcheck'ing  for a GitHub project.
+Both are just script in the top directory ATM, place them into your PATH for convenience or just invoke with full path.

+**Disclaimer: they are ad-hoc and ugly, but work!
+Use at your own risk and/or pleasure.**

+Improvement or proper reimplementation PRs are welcome.

 It relies on two config vars being set in your global `~/.gitconfig` (pardon for historical inconsistency), optionally: